Coronavirus (COVID-19): dropped kerb updates

 - The property involved is anything other than a house for a single family such as a flat, maisonette, commercial or industrial premises.

 If you think your property comes within one of the above classifications and planning permission is required, you should get in touch using the contact details on this page.
 We'll inform you if you do need planning permission and what to do next.

 If you decide to go ahead with the construction, you must remove any fences, walls or hedges within the property at the place where the crossing will be located before we can begin construction.

-Permitted types of vehicles: A domestic vehicle crossing may only be used by a private light goods or similar vehicle.
-It may not be used by heavy goods vehicles or mechanical equipment.
+Permitted types of vehicles: you can only use a domestic vehicle crossing for a private light goods or similar vehicle.
+You can't use it for heavy goods vehicles or mechanical equipment.

-If a delivery, such as a skip, is made into the property, and in doing so the delivery damages the crossing, any repairs will be your responsibility.
+If a delivery, such as a skip, is made into the property, and in doing so the delivery damages the crossing, you will be responsible for any repairs.

-Shared access: Where you and your neighbour share a driveway and wish to build a double width crossing to serve both your properties, one of you should act on both your behalf.
+Shared access: where you and your neighbour share a driveway and wish to build a double width crossing to serve both your properties, one of you should act for both parties.

-Parking within your property: Your application will not be approved unless you're able to provide a suitable parking area within your property.
-This must be at least 4.8 metres long, measured from the front of the house to the boundary of your property and 2.5 metres wide.
+Parking within your property: we won't be able to approve your application unless you're able to provide a suitable parking area within your property.
+This must be at least 4.8 metres long, measured from the front of the house to the boundary of your property.
 There must be enough space around this area for pedestrian access.
-These conditions may not apply if the width of your property is more than 8 metres.

 No part of a vehicle parked within your property may project on to or over the highway.
 The crossing may not be used as a parking area and no part of it is exempted for the purpose of footway parking.